-The review of this study's analysis shows that a significant number of the individual toxicity test could potentially change their results based on the variability observed in the intercalibration study.
-The worst of these tests was the C. dubia reproduction test in which as high as 91% of the passing results exhibited possible changes to failures and 76% of the failing results changing to passing results based on the intercalibration Cu spiking variability.
-Further this study has revealed that based on these changes that seven of the eight water bodies considered in this study contained individual tests that could have changed their toxic status based on intercalibration variability.
-These seven water bodies could have potentially not been included on the 303(d) list based on C. dubia alone, although algal toxicity was observed in all of these sites.
+This study shows that a significant number of the individual toxicity test results could potentially change based on the variability observed in the intercalibration study.
+Most significant was the C. dubia reproduction test, where as many as 75% of the passing results could have changed to failures, and 58% of the failing results changed to passing results based on the intercalibration copper spiking variability.
+Furthermore, this study has revealed that based on these changes, seven of the eight water bodies considered in this study contained individual tests for which the change in results would have affected the site's 303(d) listing status based on intercalibration variability.

 These results present an important potential impact to regulatory impairment status.
-This is particularly impactful when considering that listing a water body only requires two samples with toxicity exceedances and delisting requires 28 samples with no more than two exceedances.
-This means that based on the variability of 22 - 46% used in this study there is a high probability that almost any sample is susceptible to switching results and thus of at least one sample used for delisting could be effected.
-This highlights the potential expenditure of significant costs to assess whether these sites are toxic, or if the toxicity was a result of interferences in testing or variability must be assessed to ensure that sites are correctly listed, or can reasonably be delisted.
+This is particularly impactful when considering that listing a water body only requires two samples with toxicity exceedances, and delisting requires 28 samples with no more than two exceedances.
+This means that based on the variability of 22 - 46% used in this study, there is a high probability that almost any sample is susceptible to switching results and thus of at least one sample used for delisting could be affected.
+This highlights the potential expenditure of significant costs to assess whether these sites are toxic, or if the toxicity was a result of interferences in testing or variability in laboratory methods or laboratories.
+Therefore, sample collection, laboratory analysis, and variability must be assessed to ensure that sites are correctly listed, or can reasonably be delisted.
 This variability makes it difficult to determine if toxic results are due to the sensitivity of the different species, an artifact due to variability in testing procedures, or perhaps the sites are truly exhibiting toxicity.
-If the toxicity was due to methodology or laboratory variability, re-evaluation of these sites using the updated standardized protocols could be considered as part of the anticipated Total Maximum Daily Load (TMDL) creation within the next 5 years.
+If the toxicity was due to method or laboratory variability, re-evaluation of these sites using the updated standardized protocols could be considered as part of the anticipated Total Maximum Daily Load (TMDL) development within the next 5 years.
 This reevaluation, however, would have the caveat of being reflective of current conditions and not the time of original sampling.

-This uncertainty affects the management and regulatory actions on water bodies throughout California, not just to SMC organizations.
+This uncertainty affects the management and regulatory actions on water bodies not just to SMC organizations, but throughout California.
 This should be a primary concern to dischargers and regulatory agencies that rely on toxicity testing for management responses such as permit compliance, toxicity identification evaluations, or TMDLs.
 According to the Regional Board (SWAMP 2011), in monitoring conducted between 2001 and 2010, greater than 50 percent of the collection sites have shown some degree of toxicity in fresh water.
 Correlation analyses and toxicity identification evaluations (TIEs) used to determine the likely causes of surface water toxicity suggested that toxicity to invertebrate test species was most often caused by pesticides.
 Results of statewide water toxicity tests with the three standard EPA test species show that more samples were toxic to fish larvae and algae than to water fleas (C. dubia) (Water Board, 2011).
-The vast majority of studies in California have included TIE evidence that demonstrated water toxicity is caused by pesticides.
-It is of interest that the findings have significant algae toxicity results, indicating possible herbicides or metals present, as well as pyrethroid pesticides.
-Because most 303(d) listings due to toxicity are based on an "unknown source," and no TIE or TMDL has been conducted, it is hard to attribute cause.
+It is of interest that the findings have significant algae toxicity results, indicating the potential presence of herbicides, metals, as well as pyrethroid pesticides.
+Because most 303(d) listings due to toxicity are based on "unknown source," and no TIE or TMDL has been conducted, it is hard to attribute cause.